MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 Now that we have implemented our sender lets make our receiver conform to our Room Transition protocol so that when the delegate function is triggered we can respond accordingly.

-Take a moment to make our receiver conform to our Room Transition protocol
+Take a moment to make our receiver conform to our Room Transition protocol.

 [solution]
 ``` swift